Tuteja-Lab/UnsupervisedPeakCaller/README.md

 This file is written to `bigInputs.txt` in your data directory passed to `preprocessing.bash` via command option `-d`.
 1. File `chrList.txt` with the names of the reference sequences (chromosomes) where you would like to call peaks.
 The names should match the first column of `bigInputs.txt`.
 The file is written to the data directory passed to `preprocessing.bash` via command option `-d`.

-You are welcome to provide equivalent input using your own data preprocessing methods.

 ## Preprocessing Cleanup <a name = "preprocessing_cleanup" />

 Data preprocessing produces many large intermediate files.